natanascimento/data-streaming/kafka/README.md

 - Create topics manually, you can create topics automatically, but this is an anti-pattern and bad practice.
 - Write code or use a provisioning tool to **manually create your topics** as needed.

+### Consumer Performance

+The most important metric to understand for Kafka Consumer is **consumer lag**.

+- Consumer lag is measured by taking the difference between the current consumer offset, and the offset of the newest message for that topic partition.
+- There will almost always be some consumer lag
+- Kafka CLI tools to measure consumer lag.

+If you notice that the consumer lag number continues to grow over time, though, that is an indicator that your consumer cannot keep up.
+In that case, you typically will need additional consumer processes in order to keep up.

+Another important metric to measure is the number of messages per second passing through your Kafka topic.

+- This number indicates the throughput of your topic
+- It can be useful in understanding if you’re meeting performance goals
+- It is typically calculated in conjunction with consumer lag

+Kafka emits metrics for throughput via the Java Metrics Exporter, or JMX, so that you can hook this metric directly into your monitoring dashboards and alerting systems.

 ## Glossary